hotosm/hot-design-system/README.md

 # HOT Design System

-An experiment to start a HOT Design System.
-Forked from the `hot-design-system`.
+**An early attempt to start a HOT Design System.** Forked from the `oam-design-system`.
+Purpose is meant to follow the `oam-design-system` UI style but brand specifically for the HOT logo and colors.

 The following guide only explains how to include the `hot-design-system` in a new project.
 For usage information check the [documentation website](http://hotosm.github.io/hot-docs/).